Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 What is a Shared Ownership mortgage?

 Shared Ownership schemes are a cross between buying and renting.
-They are usually aimed at first-time buyers.
-‘Shared Ownership mortgage’ is a term you might hear when a borrower uses a Shared Ownership scheme to purchase a percentage of a property they’re planning to live in.
-You basically, own some of the property and rent the rest.
-What’s the idea of this? – Read on for the explanation.
+They’re usually aimed at first-time buyers.
+‘Shared Ownership mortgage’ is a term you might hear when a borrower uses a Shared Ownership scheme to buy a percentage of a property they’re planning to live in.
+You own some of the property and rent the rest.

 OMA Accredited Advisor